hpcc-systems/DataPatterns/README.md

 <a name="benford"></a>
 ### Benford

-Benford's law, also called the Newcomb–Benford law, the law of anomalous numbers, or the first-digit law, is an observation about the frequency distribution of leading digits in many real-life sets of numerical data.
+Benford's law, also called the Newcomb–Benford law, or the law of anomalous numbers, is an observation about the frequency distribution of leading digits in many real-life sets of numerical data.

 Benford's law doesn't apply to every set of numbers, but it usually applies to large sets of naturally occurring numbers with some connection like: